fabriciojf/paper/docs/field-provider.proposal.md

 - - -

-O campo tem a propriedade "__provider" com a estrutura:
+O campo tem a propriedade "provider" com a estrutura:

     {
       ...